Wynn gets green light for new Macau casino project

-HONG KONG Steve Wynn's $17 billion Macau casino company, Wynn Macau Ltd, has received formal approval from the government to begin construction on a new project in the world's largest gambling destination.
+HONG KONG Steve Wynn's $17 billion Macau casino company, Wynn Macau Ltd (1128.HK), has received formal approval from the government to begin construction on a new project in the world's largest gambling destination.

 Wynn Macau, a subsidiary of Wynn Resorts Ltd (WYNN.O), said on Wednesday it can now break ground on its 51-acre site on Macau's developing Cotai strip, according to a press release posted on its website.